karllhughes/learn/_posts/2021-08-20-content-types-and-deliverables-what-are-they.md

 ### Code Samples

 We sometimes ask our writers for code samples.
 This is common for tutorials where the writer provides step-by-step instructions.
 In this case, explaining a concept isn’t usually sufficient—we want concrete examples of how something should be written so the reader can replicate it.

+### Github Repository

+In cases where there is substantial code included in an article, we will ask our writers to create a well-organized public Github repository to house the project files involved.

 ## Why are Content Types and Deliverables Important?